You’ve heard of Gibson. You’re aware of China. You know about clones and counterfeit products. Well, that’s what a Chibson guitar is…

 The Epiphone Les Paul Prophecy is part of the "Inspired by Gibson" collection that closely adheres to the classic Kalamazoo style.
 But don't let the old school vibe deceive you—there are enough modern twists to make this an extremely versatile player.
 Featuring a AAA Flame Veneer, satin finish, and Fishman Fluence pickups...th prophecy is a metal machine!

 This Epiphone Les Paul model features the same body tonewoods you'd find on an original '59 Les Paul: namely mahogany with a AAA maple veneer top.
-Available in two sunburst finishes, the woodgrain shines through and so does the tone.
-The neck is made of mahogany and shaped to match the original 1959 Les Paul with a rounded medium C profile.
-Along with an Indian Laurel fingerboard and long tenon neck joint, the feel and response of the body and neck will satisfy aficionados and young players alike. he Epiphone 1959 Les Paul Standard comes beautifully bound with an aged gloss finish.
-It'll arrive ready to play and includes a nice hardshell "Lifton" style case with pink interior and tan tolex.
+Available in two sunburst finishes, the wood grain shines through and so does the tone.
+The neck is made of mahogany with a rounded medium C profile.
+It is an absolute beauty, basically.

 Learn The Guitar Faster